The CR-10S Vs CR-10

-The CR-10S also comes wrapped in a plain cardboard box that looks exactly like its predecessor’s.
+Creality CR-10S also comes wrapped in a plain cardboard box that looks exactly like its predecessor’s, the cr10.
 In fact, the labeling on the box says Creality 3D CR-10, making it easy to confuse this for a regular CR-10 printer.

 The whole printer is broken down into four sections – the upper and lower frame parts, the control box, and a carton that includes the rest of the components such as the quick start guide, micro USB and card reader, frame parts, spare parts, tools needed for assembly, filament remover, cleaning nozzle needle, PLA filament, filament holder, AC and USB cables, and the filament detection run out switch.

 The quick start guide accompanying the CR-10S is no better than the one you get with CR-10 – that’s really something Creality could work on.

 However, the micro USB here contains all the information you need to set up this printer and is easy to follow step-by-step instructions and references for the benefit of beginners and amateurs.